Adrienne Stone

 Adrienne Stone FAAL FASSA is an Australian legal academic specialising in the areas of constitutional law and constitutional theory, with particular expertise in freedom of expression.

 Academic career

-As of 2020, Stone is a Redmond Barry Distinguished Professor at the University of Melbourne.
+As of 2024, Stone is Melbourne Laureate Professor at the University of Melbourne.
 She holds a Chair at Melbourne Law School, and is a director at the school's Centre for Comparative Constitutional Studies.

-Additionally, she is the president of the International Association of Constitutional Law, and is an elected Fellow of the Academy of Social Sciences in Australia and the Australian Academy of Law.
+Additionally, she is President Emeritus of the International Association of Constitutional Law, and is an elected Fellow of the Academy of Social Sciences in Australia and the Australian Academy of Law.